FAQs

 How do I get books for my school?

-Schools eligible to participate in Recycle to Read collections this academic year 2023-24 can get book voucher codes.
+Schools eligible to participate in Recycle to Read collections the academic years 2023-24 and 2024-25 can get book voucher codes.
 Book voucher codes can be used as discount vouchers or credit vouchers to purchase discounted books from the Recycle to Read book catalogue managed by Harper Collins.

 How much can I earn from recycling?

-• Textile recycling: £300 worth of book vouchers per tonne (30p per kilo)
+• Textile recycling: £200 worth of book vouchers per tonne (20p per kilo)

 • Battery recycling: £30 worth of book vouchers (for the first 100 schools returning a full battery box in the academic year 2023-24).
 Schools signed up for the battery collections are also entered into a free prize draw to win a £100 book voucher code.